jishnair19/Data-Clustering/README.md

 # Data-Clustering
-Data Clustering using K-Means algorithm
-Clustering of customers in a mall dataset based on their spending score ranging from 1-100 including their annual income.
+Data Clustering using Hierarchical algorithm Clustering of customers in a mall dataset based on their spending score ranging from 1-100 including their annual income.